mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 When a beatloop has been set, press :hwlabel:`SHIFT` + :hwlabel:`-LENGTH+` / :hwlabel:`BEATMOVE` to enable beatloop adjust mode.
 The :hwlabel:`LOOP` / :hwlabel:`IN` and :hwlabel:`RELOOP` / :hwlabel:`OUT` buttons will blink.
 Now you can:

-- Move the entire loop using the jog wheel, adjustment is trice as fast while the top of the jog wheel is touched.
+- Move the entire loop using the jog wheel, adjustment is three times as fast while the top of the jog wheel is touched.
 - Press :hwlabel:`LOOP` / :hwlabel:`IN` to shift the loop in point using the jog wheel.
 The :hwlabel:`LOOP` / :hwlabel:`IN` will blink
 - Press :hwlabel:`RELOOP` / :hwlabel:`OUT` to shift the loop ou point using the jog wheel.
 The :hwlabel:`RELOOP` / :hwlabel:`OUT` will blink